DanSimonson/finance/README.md

 ### An APP showing login/signup functionality with JWT Authentication

-This is a full stack app with MongoDB, React, Express, Nodejs, Protected Routes, Axios and JWT.
+This is a full stack app with MongoDB, Mongoose, Express, Node, React, Protected Routes, Axios and JWT.

 ### DEMO